rmvdesign/digitalgarden/src/site/notes/Narrative/Concepts/Tech/Q-Series Android.md

 ---
-{"aliases":["android"],"tags":null,"dg-publish":true,"permalink":"/narrative/concepts/tech/q-series-android/","dgPassFrontmatter":true}
+{"aliases":["android"],"tags":null,"dg-publish":true,"Universal Name":"·𐑒𐑿-𐑕𐑰𐑮𐑰𐑟 𐑨𐑯𐑛𐑮𐑶𐑛","permalink":"/narrative/concepts/tech/q-series-android/","dgPassFrontmatter":true}
 ---

-The Q-Series Android is a line of autonomous household helper robots developed by [[Narrative/Factions/Corporations/Lightspeed Industries\|Lightspeed Industries]].
+The **Q-Series Android** (·𐑒𐑿-𐑕𐑰𐑮𐑰𐑟 𐑨𐑯𐑛𐑮𐑶𐑛) is a line of autonomous household helper robots developed by [[Narrative/Factions/Corporations/Lightspeed Industries\|Lightspeed Industries]].
 Designed to resemble the Tallisite species, the Q-Series Android is equipped with advanced artificial intelligence, allowing it to perform a wide range of tasks including cleaning, cooking, and providing companionship.

 The original Q-Series Android was released to the market as an intelligent assistant, but it was not well received due to its limited capabilities.
 In response, [[Narrative/Factions/Corporations/Lightspeed Industries\|Lightspeed Industries]] integrated their proprietary [[Narrative/Concepts/Tech/N-type Neural Coprocessor\|N-type Neural Coprocessor]] into the Q-Series Android, significantly improving its performance and capabilities.